PE Exit Strategies: IPO vs Sale vs Recap

 • Fund timing: If a PE fund is nearing the end of its life, a quicker sale may be preferable.

-• Valuation considerations: Firms will model potential proceeds under each path and compare risk-adjusted outcomes.
+• Valuation considerations: Firms will model potential proceeds under each path and compare risk-adjusted outcomes, with exit assumptions being a critical driver of LBO returns.

 • Leverage capacity: For recaps, the company’s ability to raise new debt safely is key.